-John Brooking began purchasing interests in Maraetaha 2 for the government in September 1894, at the government's stipulated price of 3s 6d per acre.
+John Brooking began purchasing interests in Maraetaha 2 for the government in September 1894.
+The Crown's price of 3s 6d per acre for Maraetaha 2 interests was less than one-fifteenth the value the land obtained on the open market ten years later.
 Over the next six weeks, the Land Purchase Officer transacted with 11 owners, four of whom held part shares.
 The gross price of the 16,670-acre block at 3s 6d per acre was £2,917 5s, which, once the survey charges plus interest was deducted, gave a nett price of £2,244 19s 3d.
-Brooking divided the sum by the number of shares (108), resulting in a price per share of £20 15s 8d.
+Brooking divided the sum by the number of shares (108), resulting in a price per share of £20 15s 8d.391